algorithmic-sabotage/asrg/content/docs/about/about.md

 ### Contact

-The best way to contact us is by email.
-We will do our best to get back to you as soon as possible.
-If you don't hear from us within a week, please try again.
+We recommend contacting us via email as a means of communication.
+We will endeavour to reply to your message as soon as is reasonably possible.
+If you do not receive a response within a week, we kindly request that you resend your message.

-- For fastest reply use private and secure email like [ProtonMail](https://proton.me/mail).
+- To ensure the swiftest response, it is recommended to utilise a private and secure email platform, such as [ProtonMail](https://proton.me/mail).

-- Insecure emails that contain tracking links or tracking pixels may be automatically deleted.
+-  It should be noted that emails containing tracking links or tracking pixels may be automatically deleted.

 #### Private Email

-Please use our [public PGP key](https://cryptpad.fr/file/#/2/file/zoHkxVtIaO20QIj2RGPlBwgO/) to send us a secure email using this email address: [x7kekmg7@proton.me](mailto:x7kekmg7@proton.me)
+Should you wish to send us a secure email, we request that you do so using our [public PGP key](https://cryptpad.fr/file/#/2/file/zoHkxVtIaO20QIj2RGPlBwgO/) and the email address: [x7kekmg7@proton.me](mailto:x7kekmg7@proton.me)

-If you need to remain anonymous, consider using the [Tor Browser](https://www.torproject.org/download/), preferably on a computer away from home or work, will also boost your security.
+Those wishing to remain anonymous may wish to consider utilising the [Tor Browser](https://www.torproject.org/download/), ideally on a computer located outside of one's place of residence or employment.
+This will also serve to enhance the level of security available.

 #### Social Media

+Please be advised that our presence on <a rel="me" href="https://tldr.nettime.org/@asrg">Mastodon</a> can be located at the following handle: `@asrg@tldr.nettime.org`.

-You can find us as `@asrg@tldr.nettime.org` on <a rel="me" href="https://tldr.nettime.org/@asrg">Mastodon</a>. <span style="color:grey">*  tldr.nettime is an instance for artists, researchers, and activists interested in exploring the intersections of technology, culture, and politics.</span>
+<span style="color:grey">*  tldr.nettime is an instance for artists, researchers, and activists interested in exploring the intersections of technology, culture, and politics.</span>

 #### Messaging

-We use [Signal](https://signal.org/) for private messaging.
-If you'd prefer to send us a message, send us a note using this email address `x7kekmg7@proton.me` with your Signal number or username and we'll take it from there.
+We utilise [Signal](https://signal.org/) for the purpose of private messaging.
+Should you wish to send us a message, you are invited to do so via the following email address: `x7kekmg7@proton.me`.
+Please include your Signal number or username in the message, and we shall take it from there.

-### About this site
+### About this Site

-This site is designed to be privacy-friendly and does not use any 3rd party analytics to track visits, nor any 3rd party dependencies that compromise privacy or share data.
-The site is built with Markdown, generated in [Hugo](https://gohugo.io/), and served as static files using [GitHub](https://github.com/).
+This website has been designed with the objective of ensuring the privacy of its users.
+It does not employ the use of third-party analytics tools to track visits, nor does it utilise any third-party dependencies that may compromise the privacy of its users or share their data.
+The website has been constructed using Markdown, generated in [Hugo](https://gohugo.io/), and served as a static file using [GitHub](https://github.com/).